 - 1. Loosen the two bolts on the sides of the transmission housing. - 2.
-Slide the handle slots in-between the transmission and the washer.
-Finger tighten the bolts to hold the handle in place. - 3.
-Align the holes in the handle with the upper holes on both sides of the transmission housing.
+Slide the handlebar slots in-between the transmission housing and the washer.
+Finger tighten the bolts to hold the handle in place.
+The handle with the chute crank sticker should be installed on the left side. - 3.
+Align the holes in the handlebars with the upper holes on both sides of the transmission housing.
 Insert the bolts and curved washers and finger tighten to hold in place.
-(See Figure 2)
+(See Figure 2) - 4.
+Ensure the handlebars are at the same height, then tighten all four bolts from the previous steps.